HanayaOkuda/MyPage/CV.md

 ***
 ## *Education*
+2020.March: Master of Science, University of Tokyo, Tokyo, Japan (Department of Earth and Planetary Science)

 2018.March: Bachelor of Science, University of Tokyo, Tokyo, Japan (Department of Earth, Planetary and Environmental Science)

 ***